steveoc64/gopherconau/description.md

 Here is a demo of my virtual Go machine running classic PONG written in "PotatoBASIC"

 ... all made easily possible thanks to Fyne.

+# A Larger Example

+.. time permitting, fire up my multiplayer turn based game, that happens to use a lot of Fyne widget elements.

+Not a code dive, but an example of a large and complex app.

 # Wrapping it Up